SaturnWorld-STW/Saturnworld/README.md

 Satrunworld is an investment project with compound interest.

-Other business : STW will be the Fiat as the USDT\ETH in our Decentralized OTC transaction platform.The price of STW will be more stable during the platform runing and STW will become a crypto with greater investment value.
+Other business : STW will be the Fiat as USDT\ETH in our Decentralized OTC transaction platform.The price of STW will be more stable during the platform runing and STW will become a crypto with greater investment value.

 ## Token Economics